 As well as taking advantage of these RESP tax benefits, your children could also use non-refundable tax credits to offset their RESP income.
 These include tax credits for tuition fees, exam fees and moving expenses (if they moved away to study).

-6 If your child doesn’t pursue post-secondary education, your savings are safe
+6 If your child doesn’t pursue post-secondary education, your savings can be returned to you

 A key reason why some people don’t use RESPs is because they don’t know for sure if their child will get to use the funds.
 Fortunately, one of the advantages of RESPs is that any money saved won’t be wasted.
 An RESP can stay open for up to 36 years, in case your child decides to take time off before going to school.